 Best movies & TV Shows like Les énigmes de providence

 A unique, carefully handpicked, selection of the best movies like Les énigmes de providence .
 If you liked Les énigmes de providence then you may also like: Nancy Drew and the Hidden Staircase, Roxy Hunter and the Mystery of the Moody Ghost, Lego Scooby-Doo!: Haunted Hollywood, Scooby-Doo!
-Return to Zombie Island, Marriage of Lies and many more popular movies featured on this list.
+Return to Zombie Island, The Three Investigators and the Secret of Terror Castle and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The Mysteries of Providence is a French cartoon produced by Banco Productions and first aired on TF1's TFOU television program on January 12, 2002.The series is about the adventures of Oscar who is a private detective and tries to uncover the secret of Providence alongside his friends the energetic Kate and the inventor Martin.